MDAnalysis/UserGuide/doc/source/contributing_code.rst

          hypothesis gsd codecov "seaborn>=0.7.0,<=0.9" \
          netcdf4 scikit-learn "joblib>=0.12"

 Ensure that you have a working C/C++ compiler (e.g. gcc or clang).
-You will also need Python 2.7.x or Python ≥ 3.4.
+You will also need Python ≥ 3.4.
 We will now install MDAnalysis.

     .. code-block:: bash